- Published on

 # > (array([0.88852322]), array([0.34587782]))

 The test returns a P-value of 0.346; therefore, we cannot reject the null hypothesis that and are independent.
-So there is a problem in the process above: the probabilities obtained from counting observations are not entirely accurate.

 Bayes' theorem